lzwjava/blog-source/original/2025-09-27-shawn-interview-en.md

 ### Work Experience, Family, and Career Choices

 **A:** At an international bank, you got promoted for several levels, three levels, right?
-Before that, you started as Senior Engineer, just like that Daniel earlier.
+Before that, you started as Senior Engineer.
 Then the question came; I feel like around 2014-2015, you did a lot of risk control work.

 **B:** Before, I was doing these risk controls, writing some fixed rules to check things—simple, right?
 Because that's all there is to it; our big data stuff still has technical depth, can optimize networks for risk control.